AbnormalPoof/FunkerSelector/docs/Adding a Character.md

    - `characterID` is self-explanatory.
    - Accepted values for `characterType` are: `bf`, `gf`, `dad`, `player`, and `opponent`.

-The resulting file heirarchy should look like this:
+The resulting file hierarchy should look like this:
 ```
 |- My Funker Selector Mod
   |-data